 You may want to change these settings, based on your organization's needs and configuration.

 You can use activity reports to see how users in your organization are using Teams.
-For example, if some don’t use Teams yet, they might not know how to get started or understand how they can use Teams to be more productive and collaborative.
+For example, if some don't use Teams yet, they might not know how to get started or understand how they can use Teams to be more productive and collaborative.
 Your organization can use the activity reports to decide where to prioritize training and communication efforts.
-To view activity reports, you must be a global admin in Office 365, Teams service admin, or Skype for Business admin.
+To view activity reports, you must be a global admin in Microsoft 365 or Office 365, Teams service admin, or Skype for Business admin.

 Who needs to see the activity reports, and do they have the correct permissions to view them?